 How to apply

-Complete and return an application form with fee:
+Complete an application form and return it to Licensing with fee:

 To amend an existing licence, complete and return a Street Trader amendment (Word, 51kb).

 Cheques payable to 'North Ayrshire Council'.
 Fees will not be returned for applications that are refused, or granted for a shorter period than applied for.

 If the application has been correctly submitted with photographs and fee, it will be sent for consultation.

 Applicants selling food from a vehicle, stall or kiosk may need to have it inspected to ensure compliance with Food Hygiene Regulations.
 A licence for a food business cannot be granted without a valid Food Safety Certificate of Compliance.
 Register a food business.

 Applications will be advertised on this website to allow members of the public to make any objections or representations.

 When all consultation reports (and any other applicable submissions) have been received, an assessment will be carried out as to whether an application can be granted by an Authorised Officer of the Council, or if it requires to got to the Licensing Committee for consideration.